cie/thnk/README.md

   target: dependency1 dependency2
   ```

-- **Recipes**: The recipe is a block of code or commands that describe how to generate the target file from the dependencies.
-Instead of providing the recipe in-line, you include a `*.prompt.md` or `prompt.md` file among the dependencies.
+- **Recipes**: The recipe is an indented block of text that's used as a prompt to generate the target file from the dependencies.
+Instead of providing the recipe in the Thnkfile, you include a `*.prompt.md` or `prompt.md` file among the dependencies.

   ```
   target: dependency1 dependency2